Near Ellicottville, NY. Mid-autumn.

 "You don't know that."

 "I know that I was three inches away from her and if my back hadn't felt like it was ripping in two, I could've reached her.
 I could've saved her."

 "You can't hate yourself for that."

 "So you're tired, and you're in pain.
 I can understand that.
-How does that make you hate yourself?"
+But it's a big step from there to hating yourself."

 "I'm the reason you're going to hell."

 "For the last freaking time Sammy, you're worth hell to me.
+You're worth heaven and hell and time and eternity to me.
 If you say you hate yourself, you might as well say you hate me."